azeruya/car-workshop-mini/README.md

 - GET /api/customers
 - POST /api/jobs

+## Jobs
+Jobs represent service work done on vehicles.

+Note:
+There may be assumptions in the system about how job status progresses.

 ## Developer Notes
 - Controller structure is not fully consistent across modules
 - Error handling is partially implemented